 Spring migrants are far less numerous westward than in fall.
 In the Panhandle, there are only about 14 spring reports, in the period 7 Mar-21 May.

-Migrants appear in mid to late Sep, and, in the west, are more frequently reported than in spring.
-Although some older western reports probably are referable to Red-naped Sapsuckers, recent years have seen an increase in westerly sightings of Yellow-bellied Sapsuckers, and the likelihood is that in fall the majority of western sapsuckers currently (2017) are indeed Yellow-bellieds.
+Migrants appear remarkably consistently at the end of Sep; of 36 eBird records for Sep (accessed Jan 2021), 33 are during 24-30 Sep, the exceptions cited above under “earlier dates”.
+Although some older western reports probably are referable to Red-naped Sapsuckers, recent years have seen an increase in westerly sightings of Yellow-bellied Sapsuckers, and the likelihood is that in fall the majority of western sapsuckers currently (2021) are indeed Yellow-bellieds.

-Peak movement is in the first half of Oct, but by the time of the CBC period in mid-late Dec, most sapsuckers are in the southeast.
+Peak movement is in the first half of Oct, but by the time of the CBC period in mid-late Dec, most sapsuckers are in the southeast although records are widely scattered over the southeastern half of the state.
 CBC data suggest that westerly sightings have increased in recent years; of a total of 96 counted on CBCs 1967-68 through 1992-93, only five (5%) were north and west of Kearney, Buffalo Co and DeSoto NWR, Washington Co, but during 2010-2015, 11 of 57 (19%) were north and west of those locations.
 Highest CBC counts are eight at Tristate (at Arbor Lodge SHP) 1981-82, seven in Omaha 1979-80, and six at Branched Oak Lake-Seward 16 Dec 2012.

 Reports were numerous in fall 2015, when at least 40 individuals were reported, notably 11 in a trip through Boone, Platte, and Nance Cos 3 Oct and seven in about five hours’ birding in Fillmore, Thayer, and Jefferson Co the same day.
 Almost all of the reports were from the east, but singles were in Custer Co 16 Oct and 28 Nov, the latter an immature.